Making a Unified Communications Business Case: 6 Essential Benefits

-In today's business climate, organizations are faced with the choice to drive change through technology or fall behind.
-96 percent of executives believe digital transformation is crucial.
+In today's business climate, organizations are faced with the choice to drive innovation using technology or fall behind.
+Ninety-six percent of executives believe digital transformation is crucial.
 While exploring emerging technologies is critical, upgrading the communications tools you use every day should not be underestimated.

-By connecting your workforce under a single, collaborative platform, in-house and customer exchanges are improved simultaneously.
-With benefits, like improved response times and ease of access, over 75% of users experience heightened productivity across multi-site locations thanks to Unified Communications.
+Internal and customer exchanges are improved simultaneously by connecting your workforce under a single, collaborative platform.
+With benefits like improved response times and ease of access, over 75 percent of users experience heightened productivity across multi-site locations with unified communications.

-There are a variety of benefits of UCaaS beyond just effective communication and cost savings, which are the most widely-understood benefits.
+There are various benefits of UCaaS beyond just effective communication and cost savings, which are the most widely-understood benefits.
 If you're building a business case to convince stakeholders to make the switch, consider each of these key Unified Communications benefits:

 1. Cost Savings

-While savings can vary significantly depending on your organization's needs, former communication tools and factors like international calling, organizations generally can expect to save around 30 percent on UCaaS over alternatives, according to researchers.
+According to researchers, while savings can vary significantly depending on your organization's needs, former communication tools, and international calling, organizations generally can expect to save around 30 percent on UCaaS over alternatives.

 To learn more about how Unified Communications can improve customer interactions and support employee satisfaction through bring-your-own-device (BYOD) offerings, check out 11 Valuable Business Benefits of Unified Communications as a Service.

 Unified communications can enable your company to incorporate the people needed to make effective decisions.